MYMP: Departure of Juris Fernandez, label and lineup changes (2009–2018)

 On November 5, 2009, Juris Fernandez was expelled from MYMP due to "irreconcilable professional differences".
 Contract disputes froze Chin and MYMP for 2 years, preventing them from recording outside Star Records, which was Juris' label.

 On January 24, 2010, Juliet Bahala was introduced as the new vocalist of M.Y.M.P. on ASAP.
 Bahala, then an 18-year-old regional singing champ, also came from Davao like its previous female vocalist.
 She sang on M.Y.M.P.'s second live album The Unreleased Acoustic Collection which was released in May 2011 under Galaxy Records.

 During the promotion of the album, Bahala suffered severe vocal fatigue, laryngitis and vocal nodules which eventually forced her to rest indefinitely.
 She was temporarily replaced by Vanessa Rangadhol from November 2011 to March 2013.
 Jana Laraza was later chosen via audition, and release the single "Electrified" and remained their vocalist until mid-2018.

 Recent history (2018–present)

 Carmella Ravanilla was chosen as vocalist in 2018.
 A few months earlier, MYMP returned to their original label, Ivory Music.
 The song "Wishes & Dreams" was released after almost 6 years of not recording new material.
-In July 2022, Juliet Bahala rejoined the group with Alyn Magadia until November 2002, then in January 2023, the group added 2nd female vocalist, with Ethyl Bahala, the sister of Juliet Bahala.
+In July 2022, Juliet Bahala rejoined the group, then in January 2023, the group added 2nd female vocalist, Ethyl Bahala, the sister of Juliet Bahala.

 Blackface controversy

 On October 30, 2020, MYMP went live on Facebook for a Halloween show with Chin Alcantara wearing blackface.
 In the session, the group stated that the Black Lives Matter movement was not to be supported and was propaganda, saying "All Lives Matter".
-This was met with tremendous backlash with over 11,000 comments on the live, with the majority denouncing MYMP's use of race as a costume.
+Tremendous backlash with over 1,000 comments on the live, with the majority denouncing MYMP's use of race as a costume.